 Now that you have onboarded and are actively managing your vendors administrative and transactional activity, a very useful management tool to deploy would be spend analysis.
 These tools allow you to look at how where spend is going and to identify trends and target rouge spending.

 While there are many tools and solutions on the market beware of the “one size fits all” solution, of which there are many.
 These multi-tenant SaaS solutions are designed for the masses and often do not have functionality that is critical to your specific business or industry.
-A single tenant, toolkit based solution offers you the most flexibility.
-Additionally in a single tenant, cloud hosted model, you not only own all of the data, you have access to your data 24×7 so you have the critical information you need when you need it!
+A single tenant, toolkit based solution may offer you the most flexibility.
+Additionally, in a single tenant, cloud hosted model, you not only own all of the data, you have access to your data 24×7 so you have the critical information you need when you need it!

 If you are looking to turn your vendor management from a back-office function into a strategic part of your business contact ICG Consulting and see how ICG can help or request a demo of one of ICG’s vendor management solutions.